The

 us.

-In 1936 the #32 was now powered by a Four-Port Riley head
+the exception that the car was now powered by a Four-Port

-Also that year, driver Walt Adler won the Garden State
+1936, Driver Walt Ader won the Garden State Auto Racing

 Walt